RichardLitt/low-resource-languages/Entry Content Template.md

   * GPL
   * Appache 2.0
   * BSD
-* General lingusitics Task classification
+* General linguistics Task classification
 * Online - Offline technology connectivity expectations
 * Collaboration expectations
-* Projcet open status
+* Project open status
- * Code base is created from opensouce, but itself (customizations) is not open
+ * Code base is created from opensource, but itself (customizations) is not open
  * Code base is open
  * Code and data is open
  * Only data is open
  * Code is open but service is pay
  * Code is open but service is sign-in
  * Code is closed but content is Open Access
-* Technical senario
+* Technical scenario
  * Sever <-> Desktop - LAN
  * Server <-> Desktop - Net
  * Server